yoannmoinet/nipplejs/README.md

                                     // 'semi' mode
     shape: String,                  // 'circle' or 'square'
     dynamicPage: Boolean,           // Enable if the page has dynamically visible elements
-    follow: Boolean,                // Enable if the joystick must follow the pointer };
+    follow: Boolean,                // Makes the joystick follow the thumbstick };
 ```